Experiencing a cyber attack or security breach? Contact Incident Response Team!

 Whether internal or external, businesses should make cybersecurity one of their top priorities in annual budget planning.
 When businesses are able to make the shift in mindset, they can see cybersecurity as an investment, rather than an expenditure.
 By allocating a dedicated budget to cybersecurity, businesses can improve system monitoring, enhance employee training, upgrade software technologies, and more.
 These actions enable better protection and financial well-being for the company.

-The conservation starts with talking with your respective IT department or contacting outside cybersecurity firms.
+The conversation starts with talking with your respective IT department or contacting outside cybersecurity firms.
 Today, most businesses are lacking resources, not the availability to them.
 Any business can afford the cost of cybersecurity services when they weigh the potential risk of an attack.
 The question really isn’t how can you afford cybersecurity services, but rather, how much?

 To start, a business needs to have a proactive budget approach.
 By looking at their yearly budget allocation, a business can identify possible areas where reductions can be made, such as operating costs or personnel hiring.
 By moving money from already established departments and infrastructure, a gradual increase in cybersecurity budget can be built — without diminishing the efficiency of those other department areas.

 Next, businesses need to evaluate their cybersecurity options.
-Not all services are the same or are they priced equally — or fairly.
+Not all services are the same or priced equally — or fairly.
 If you house an internal security team, determine what improvements need to be made and what technology is needed to make it happen.
 From there, you can decide the most cost-effective way to achieve those goals.
 If you are looking for external cybersecurity resources, shop around to find a competitive price and personalized plan for your business.
 Keep in mind, that paying for the lowest-priced provider or service isn’t always a good idea.

 Finally, make it a point to raise revenue goals with the intention of a majority of the profit going towards cybersecurity investment.
 Affording cybersecurity service isn’t a race, but instead a continuous build over time.